 The garden beckons to myself and the ducks, with its shade and sunlight, wonderful transitions of cool yet warming air.
 They earnestly hunt for worms and bugs whilst I weed, mulch or wattle around them.

 We are in the process of giving our long border hedge a very short haircut.
 It is well overgrown, by about double it’s size, so very in need.
 The last two years we have worked to tame it, this year we wish to make it healthier.
 There is an enormous amount to be cut off.
 A good severe pruning is necessary to a hedge every 3 or so years to stimulate re-growth.

 I now have an enormous pile of branches to deal with.
 The larger will be used for wattling.
 The smaller and left over bits I will mulch.
 Why?
 One reason is because here in France we are not allowed to burn our garden waste.
 It must be taken to the village dumping container, where it will be dealt with ‘safely’.

 Our restoration garden with its overgrown walls, grounds and well, everything, has and continues to produce an enormous amount of detritus.
 I could be spending all my time going to the dump to get rid of it.
 Instead, I decided to find a better alternative.
-What doesn’t go in the compost, I mulch.
+Depending on the size, what doesn’t go in the compost, I build into trellis tunnels, wattle or mulch.